chinapedia/wikipedia.abstract.en/Page/Mass.md

 Newton's cannonball

-Newton_Cannon.svg, it will revolve around Earth along an elliptical orbit (C,D).
+, it will revolve around Earth along an elliptical orbit (C,D).
 At a sufficiently high speed, it will leave the Earth altogether (E).]]

 Newton's cannonball was a thought experiment used to bridge the gap between Galileo's gravitational acceleration and Kepler's elliptical orbits.
 It appeared in Newton's 1728 book _A Treatise of the System of the World_.
 According to Galileo's concept of gravitation, a dropped stone falls with constant acceleration down towards the Earth.
 However, Newton explains that when a stone is thrown horizontally (meaning sideways or perpendicular to Earth's gravity) it follows a curved path.
 "For a stone projected is by the pressure of its own weight forced out of the rectilinear path, which by the projection alone it should have pursued, and made to describe a curve line in the air; and through that crooked way is at last brought down to the ground.
 And the greater the velocity is with which it is projected, the farther it goes before it falls to the Earth."[21]
 Newton further reasons that if an object were "projected in an horizontal direction from the top of a high mountain" with sufficient velocity, "it would reach at last quite beyond the circumference of the Earth, and return to the mountain from which it was projected."

 Universal gravitational mass

-An apple experiences gravitational fields directed towards every part of the Earth; however, the sum total of these many fields produces a single gravitational field directed towards the Earth's center In contrast to earlier theories (e.g. celestial spheres) which stated that the heavens were made of entirely different material, Newton's theory of mass was groundbreaking partly because it introduced universal gravitational mass: every object has gravitational mass, and therefore, every object generates a gravitational field.
+In contrast to earlier theories (e.g. celestial spheres) which stated that the heavens were made of entirely different material, Newton's theory of mass was groundbreaking partly because it introduced universal gravitational mass: every object has gravitational mass, and therefore, every object generates a gravitational field.
 Newton further assumed that the strength of each object's gravitational field would decrease according to the square of the distance to that object.
 If a large collection of small objects were formed into a giant spherical body such as the Earth or Sun, Newton calculated the collection would create a gravitational field proportional to the total mass of the body,[22] and inversely proportional to the square of the distance to the body's center.[23][24]

 For example, according to Newton's theory of universal gravitation, each carob seed produces a gravitational field.
 Therefore, if one were to gather an immense number of carob seeds and form them into an enormous sphere, then the gravitational field of the sphere would be proportional to the number of carob seeds in the sphere.
 Hence, it should be theoretically possible to determine the exact number of carob seeds that would be required to produce a gravitational field similar to that of the Earth or Sun.
 In fact, by unit conversion it is a simple matter of abstraction to realize that any traditional mass unit can theoretically be used to measure gravitational mass.

-Cavendish_Experiment.png

 Measuring gravitational mass in terms of traditional mass units is simple in principle, but extremely difficult in practice.
 According to Newton's theory all objects produce gravitational fields and it is theoretically possible to collect an immense number of small objects and form them into an enormous gravitating sphere.
 However, from a practical standpoint, the gravitational fields of small objects are extremely weak and difficult to measure.
 Newton's books on universal gravitation were published in the 1680s, but the first successful measurement of the Earth's mass in terms of traditional mass units, the Cavendish experiment, did not occur until 1797, over a hundred years later.
 Cavendish found that the Earth's density was 5.448 ± 0.033 times that of water.
 As of 2009, the Earth's mass in kilograms is only known to around five digits of accuracy, whereas its gravitational mass is known to over nine significant figures.